HewlettPackard/hpe-sd-cloud/docker/images/sd-ui/README.md

 SD UI Standalone Docker Image
 =============================

 This is a standalone Service Director UI image.
 It includes UOC plus the Service Director UI plug-in.
-The required CouchDB database is embedded.
 When starting a container for the first time, Service Director UI will be configured creating the required database structures and configuration files.
-As such, an external provisioning (see `sd-sp` image) instance is required to connect to.
+As such, an external provisioning (see `sd-sp` image) instance as well as a CouchDB instance are required to connect to.

 Usage
 -----

-As before mentioned, the standalone Service Director UI container requires an external provisioning instance to connect to.
-Such instance may be also in a container (`sd-sp`) or just a regular one.
-If the target provisioning instance is in a container you will need to make sure they are in the same network.
+As before mentioned, the standalone Service Director UI container requires an external provisioning instance and a CouchDB instance to connect to.
+Such instances may also be containers (`couchdb`, `sd-sp`) or not (external).
+If they are containers you will need to make sure they are in the same network.
 Other than that, in order to point the UI to the right provisioning instance you need to specify some environment variables when instantiating the container, for example:

     SDCONF_sdui_provision_host=172.17.0.1
     SDCONF_sdui_provision_port=8080